 Recommended Roles to Include:

-Demonstrate your products, answer in-depth technical questions, and inspire future talent through hands-on explanations. - Business Development & Sales
+- Engineers & Technical Staff: Demonstrate your products, answer in-depth technical questions, and inspire future talent through hands-on explanations.

-Engage with potential customers, partners, and adopters looking to explore your solutions and build relationships. - Marketing & Communications
+- Business Development & Sales: Engage with potential customers, partners, and adopters looking to explore your solutions and build relationships.

-Help communicate your brand story, manage promotional materials, and field general inquiries from the public. - Recruiters or HR Team Members
+- Marketing & Communications: Help communicate your brand story, manage promotional materials, and field general inquiries from the public.
+See our partner quickstart guide for resources your team can deploy.

-Connect with emerging talent from regional colleges, universities, and training programs. - Executive or C-Suite RepresentativesSignal credibility and support high-level conversations with investors, sponsors, or government officials.
+- Executive or C-Suite Representatives: Signal credibility and support high-level conversations with investors, sponsors, or government officials.

-- Early-Career Professionals or Interns (optional but impactful) Students are more likely to engage with people closer to their age or experience level.
+- Early-Career Professionals or Interns: (optional but impactful) Students are more likely to engage with people closer to their age or experience level.
 Having junior staff or interns at the booth helps make your company feel more approachable and relatable.

 Outreach or Education Team (optional but impactful) If your organization has an education or outreach specialist, they are well-equipped to guide conversations with students and educators.

-New: Guided Student Tours:
+Guided Student Tours:

 - Tour Times: 9:15 AM – 3:00 PM